 By storing additional backups of your data in multiple physical locations, you are further protected against data loss disasters.

-Who will scan my documents?
+3. Who does my scanning company hire to scan my documents?

 At SecureScan, our technicians undergo a rigorous screening and training program before they scan a single document.

-One time or ongoing conversion?
+4. One time scanning service or ongoing conversion?

 Depending on the volume of documents you need to convert and your daily paper processes, you may choose a more gradual approach to digitizing your paper records.
-You may want to set regular scanning intervals to back up files that are no longer active, you may even want to scan as you go, adding new files as they are created in real time.
+You may want to set a schedule at regular intervals to back up files that are no longer needed, preventing a backlog.

+You may even want to implement a scan as you go pipeline, adding new files as they are created in real time.
 Scanning as you go helps address office space storage requirements and improves efficiency, while also helping to spread out the costs of scanning your documents.

-What is the quality of the final product?
+5. What is the quality of the final product?

 It probably won’t come as much of a surprise, but not all scanning services are created equal.
 You need to choose a scanning company that makes every effort to ensure that your final scans are accurate, legible, and free of indexing mistakes.

 While it may take a bit longer to complete your project, strict quality control processes save you time and money in the long run by preventing the need to pay twice to re-scan poorly converted documents.

 At SecureScan, every digital image we create is put through our multi-phase quality assurance process.
 This involves inspecting each and every scan to verify that the final digital images exactly match the original paper records, are free of defects, and are properly indexed.
 Any scans that don’t make the cut are reprocessed automatically, so you can be sure that the final product is of the highest quality, and that no documents are missed.